maziz-create/w3-node/README.md

 # w3-node
-This repo consists of notes and demo codes I took while learning NodeJS on https://www.w3schools.com
+This repo consists of Turkish notes and demo codes I took while learning stuff on https://www.w3schools.com.
+It can be useful for those who want to make a quick start on related topics.

+## NODE
-## NodeJS-Tutorial
+### NodeJS-Tutorial

-## NodeJS-MongoDB
+### NodeJS-MongoDB